Tell us your interests.

 Discovery Programs: First-Semester Liberal Arts Programs

-In addition to submitting your application for admission to The College of Arts and Sciences at Syracuse University, application to a Discovery Program requires submission of the Discovery Florence/Strasbourg Application Supplement by the appropriate application deadline (December 1 for Early Decision or January 1 for Regular Decision).
+When submitting your application for admission to The College of Arts and Sciences at Syracuse University, you may indicate interest in a Discovery Program on the Common Application.
 Visit the Discovery Programs web page for more information about the program.